nsrr/wsc-documentation/pages/README.md

 Wisconsin Sleep Cohort data available on NSRR represent a limited portion of all potentially available Wisconsin Sleep Cohort data.
 Some Wisconsin Sleep Cohort data are presently withheld from NSRR due to one or more of the following: 1) constraints on sharing due to some participants refusing data sharing options at the point of obtaining informed consent; 2) data are being used to address currently-funded projects; 3) data have not yet been prepared for sharing; 4) data are not available in an electronically-sharable format (e.g., "old-school" paper-based polysomnographic recordings); 5) miscellaneous other reasons.

 Wisconsin Sleep Cohort data available on NSRR may be used for non-commercial use by those affiliated with an academic research institution only.
 Requests for data use will be approved exclusively for sleep related research.
-Additional variables and data may be requested and obtained directly from the Wisconsin Sleep Cohort Study (please contact Amanda Rasmuson: [arasmuson\@wisc.edu](%5Barasmuson@wisc.edu%5D(mailto:arasmuson@wisc.edu)%7B.email%7D)).
+Additional variables and data may be requested and obtained directly from the Wisconsin Sleep Cohort Study (please contact Amanda Rasmuson: [arasmuson\@wisc.edu](mailto:arasmuson@wisc.edu){.email}).

 Please keep these guidelines in mind when starting your WSC data request.
 Please allow up to three (3) weeks for the NSRR-WSC review committee to respond to your data request.